ViniciusCastellani/Dio_courses_downloader/README.md

 ### Important Notes

 - The script requires manual navigation to the course website selection of the lesson.
 Ensure you have Firefox or chrome installed and set as your default browser.
 - The script uses images stored in the `images` directory within the project folder.
-Ensure this directory contains the correct images for the browser you are using (currently supported: Firefox).
+Ensure this directory contains the correct images for the browser you are using (currently supported: Firefox and chrome).
-- Downloaded images will be saved in a structured directory format based on the institution and course name.
+- Downloaded videos will be saved in a structured directory format based on the institution and course name.

 ## Contributing